 7 – CE MARKED EQUIPMENT

-7.1 Where design and materials of construction allow, instruments supplied with a CE mark have been designed and tested for use on applications up to and including Category III as described within the “The Pressure Equipment Regulations 1999 – S.I 2001” (Pressure Equipment Directive 97/23/EC).
+7.1 Where design and materials of construction allow, instruments supplied with a CE mark have been designed and tested for use on applications up to and including Category III as described within the Pressure Equipment (Safety) Regulations 2016 (SI 2016 No.1105) implementing the Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC).
 It is extremely important that we are advised of any changes, which you envisage or have made which would result in the product being elevated to a higher category.
 If in any doubt the manufacturer should be consulted.

-7.2 Instruments supplied without the CE mark come under the category S.E.P (Sound Engineering Practice) as described within Part III Paragraph 9 of The Pressure Equipment Regulations 1999 – S.I 2001 (Pressure Equipment Directive 97/23/EC) and as such are illegal to be CE marked.
+7.2 Instruments supplied without the CE mark come under the category S.E.P (Sound Engineering Practice) as described within Part III Paragraph 9 of the Pressure Equipment (Safety) Regulations 2016 (SI 2016 No.1105) implementing the Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC) and as such are illegal to be CE marked.